 Esperanto

-Esperanto is a constructed international auxiliary language.
+Esperanto is a constructedinternational auxiliary language.
 Between 100,000 and 2,000,000 people worldwide fluently or actively speak Esperanto.
 Esperanto was recognized by UNESCO in 1954 and Google Translate added it in 2012 as its 64th language.
 The 28 letter Esperanto alphabet is based on the Latin script, using a one-sound-one-letter principle.
 It includes six letters with diacritics: ĉ, ĝ, ĥ, ĵ, ŝ (with circumflex), and ŭ (with breve).
 The alphabet does not include the letters q, w, x, or y, which are only used when writing unassimilated foreign terms or proper names.
 The language is regulated by the Akademio de Esperanto.
 The language codes are eo (ISO 639-1) and epo (ISO 630-2 and ISO 639-3).

 Esperanto has 5 vowels, 23 consonants and 2 semivowels that combine with the vowels to form 6 diphthongs.
 The core vocabulary of Esperanto contains 900 roots which can be expanded into tens of thousands of words using prefixes, suffixes, and compounding.